docker/docs/engine/install/fedora.md

 ### OS requirements

-To install Docker Engine, you need the 64-bit version of one of these Fedora versions:
+To install Docker Engine, you need a maintained version of one of the following Fedora versions:

 - Fedora 36
 - Fedora 37